Sun Liang: Role in Fiction

 Sun Liang appears in two scenes during the Records of the Three Kingdoms in Plain Language, a work published in the 13th century, as part of a series of historical fiction.
 Sun Liang is involved in the 215 Wu attack on Shu-Han for Wu's claim of Jingzhou, where Wu generals Lu Su and Lü Meng are heavily defeated by Shu-Han strategist Zhuge Liang.
 So Sun Liang leads 30,000 troops into Jing, and makes an oath proclaiming that while the provinces are close they have never cared for each other.
 He then gets beaten by Zhuge Liang.
 He only appears again following Zhuge Liang's 4th campaign against Wei when the Shu-Han court hears Sun Quan has died and Sun Liang has taken the throne.

 The 14th-century novel Romance of the Three Kingdoms mostly follows the historical texts when it does cover the young Emperor.
 However, during Zhuge Ke's fall, Sun Liang personally visits the regent who claims to be ill and tells the plotters against Zhuge Ke that he fears Zhuge Ke and wishes him removed.
 He gives Sun Jun exceptional authority and only becomes concerned during Sun Chen's time.
-For the tale of intelligence, it follows the main records rather than Yu Pu's account.
+For the tale of intelligence, it follows the main account in the Records rather than Yu Pu's account.
 Following his removal from the throne, he gets a poem bemoaning the unjust removal of a wise lord while the editor Mao Zonggang notes the parallel of Sun Liang's fall due to the in-laws with Han Emperor Xian's failed Girdle Decree plot against his controller Cao Cao.